Inserting Links, Images, and More to a Campaign

 File attachment is rejected or over the size limit

-- Split large content across multiple smaller campaigns if necessary.
+- Split large content across multiple campaigns.

 Photo appears stretched or distorted in an email letter campaign

-To prevent stretching or distortion:
+To prevent it:

-- Use a standard web-friendly format such as JPEG or PNG.
+- Use JPEG or PNG.

 Logo has excessive white space or background in email overlay settings